softwaresaved/NGCMGSoton-2015-06-21/novice/python-unit-testing/02-defensive.md

 One way to do this is to add *assertions* to our code so that it checks itself as it runs.
 An assertion is simply a statement that something must be true at a certain point in a program.
 When Python sees one, it checks that the assertion's condition:

--   If it's true, Python does nothing
+-   If *true*, Python does nothing
--   If it's false, Python halts the program immediately and prints the error message provided
+-   If *false*, Python halts the program immediately and prints the error message provided

 For example, this piece of code halts as soon as the loop encounters a value that isn't positive: